 They also classified SLAP tears as follows:

 Arthroscopic surgical repair for shoulder tears is meant to repair a torn labrum to the glenoid bone.
 If the biceps tendon is also torn, the doctor will repair it through a process known as tenodesis.
-Here are typical steps of the arthroscopic labral repair process for different shoulder tears that Dr. Christopher Sforzo of Sforzo I Dillingham I Stewart Orthopedics explained:
+Here are typical steps of arthroscopic labral repair process for different shoulder tears that Dr. Christopher Sforzo of Sforzo I Dillingham I Stewart Orthopedics explained:

 Administration of a nerve block lasting 12-18 hours on the surgical area.